azeek21/Next-Notes/README.md

-# My note while learning NextJs
+# My notes while learning NextJs

-# routing
+<i> I tooke them during the process of learnning based on knowledge and practice. `This is README with more than 1500 lines.` Feel free to read and learn from it.
+But I would highly recommend learning from official documentation of NextJs. </i>

 Contents: <br/>
 <a href="#nested-routes">Nested routess </a> <br/>
 <a href="#dynamic-routes">Dynamic routes</a><br/>